 One night King Pasenadi, a righteous ruler and devoted supporter of the Buddha, heard the cries of four beings who dwelled in hell—the sounds “Du,” “Sa,” “Na,” and “Su;” one from each of the four—and was terrified.
 His brahmins told him this was an ominous warning of impending danger to either his kingdom, property, or life and said performing the fourfold sacrifice (killing four of each kind of living creature; from humans, bulls, horses, and elephants down to small birds) was the only way to stop it.
 The king told them to arrange it right away.
 Excited that they would be paid very well for the ceremony, they dug a sacrificial pit and began gathering victims.

-King Pasenadi’s exceptionally wise chief queen, Mallika, noticed the brahmins were very happy, and when the king told her about what had happened she suggested he consult the Buddha.
+King Pasenadi’s exceptionally wise chief queen, Mallika, noticed the brahmins were very happy, and when the king told her what had happened, she suggested he consult the Buddha.
 So the king went to the monastery and told the Buddha what he had heard and what his brahmins were going to do about it.
-The Buddha explained that these cries from hell did not foretell danger, rather they came from men who were condemned to eons of boiling liquid torture in iron cauldrons for committing adultery, and they wanted to send warnings to people on Earth.
-They had risen like foam to the edge of the cauldron and tried to yell out words of warning, but were only able to speak the first syllable before sinking down.
+The Buddha explained that these cries from hell did not foretell danger; rather they came from men who were condemned to eons of boiling liquid torture in iron cauldrons for committing adultery, and they wanted to send warnings to people on earth.
+They had risen like foam to the edge of the cauldron and tried to yell out words of warning, but were only able to speak the first syllable before sinking back down.
 The first, who uttered “Du,” was trying to say, “Due to living an evil life, we are suffering.”
-The others wanted to say, “Sad fates we are suffering ceaselessly,” “Nay, we are doomed by fate for the bad things we did on Earth,” and “Soon we will be reborn and live virtuously.”
+The others wanted to say, “Sad fates we are suffering ceaselessly;” “Nay, we are doomed by fate for the bad things we did on earth;” and “Soon we will be reborn and live virtuously.”
 The Buddha then told King Pasenadi this story about another king in a similar situation who had called off a large animal sacrifice.
 The king was relieved and set all the victims free.